-Overall, we’ve been satisfied by the security features, but the lack of the kill switch makes tigerVPN’s security a liability.
+Overall, we’ve been satisfied with the security features, but the lack of the kill switch makes tigerVPN’s security a liability.

 Speed and performance

-We ran our test from Europe using OpenVPN protocol, with a no-VPN speed of 40 Mbps, and here’s what we’ve got with tigerVPN.
+We ran our test from Europe using the OpenVPN protocol, with a no-VPN speed of 245 Mbps:

 New York, US